 5. Accuracy counts for a lot

-Every time you center a block perfectly, the screen will flash.
-As you continue to accurately place blocks, the flashes will get brighter and bigger.
-This is what you want because after a number of successive large flashes, you'll get rewarded with a larger block that will act as the base for your ever-growing tower.
+Every time you center a block correctly, the screen will flash.
+As you continue to accurately place blocks, the flashes will get brighter and more prominent.
+This is what you want because, after some successive large flashes, you'll get rewarded with a larger block that will act as the base for your ever-growing tower.
 A bigger base means that you have a little bit more room for error, which makes it a little easier to continue racking points.

 What's your high score?